Urs4M4j0r/SKlearn-Crypto-prediction/README.md

 ## Requirements
-This script was written using Python v3.9.5 as well as gate_api, numpy, and sklearn which all may be install via PIP.
+This script was written using Python v3.9.5 as well as gate_api, numpy, and sklearn which all may be install via PIP or by using the included requirements.txt (pip install -r requirements.txt)